PcNerd9/HNG-stage3-telex-integration/readme.md

 ```sh
 python test_brute_force.py
 ```

+This script will attempt multiple failed logins and verify if the system blocks the account and sends an alert.

 OR
 Try Login in with invalid password 6 times.
 Then go check your channel to confirm that the alert has been sent